-Date:

-Owner:

-Consulting Engineer:

-Contractor:

-Dear Sirs:

-Re:

-noted project achieved Final Acceptance as d that the Village accept the works and services and release

-Consulting Engineer ENGINEER'S SEAL

-Village Official's Approval
+Date: Owner: Consulting Engineer: Contractor: Dear Sirs: This is to certify that to the best of our knowledge all works and services in connection with the above noted project achieved Final Acceptance as of.
+Based on the above date, it is recommended that the Village accept the works and services and release the Maintenance Holdback in the amount of \$.
+Consulting Engineer ENGINEER'S SEAL Village Official's Approval